Low-Key LA Luxury: 12 Affordable Hotels in

 What we love about the place is its simplicity.
 The rooms are comfortable with tile floors and granite counters.
 Parking is free.
 And you're on Main Street in Santa Monica, so you can walk everywhere.

-Think you can't afford LA?
+Think you can't afford Los Angeles?
 Think again.
-Not only are there plenty of affordable hotels in Los Angeles, but they often have more character (and history) than those fancy Rodeo Drive joints.
+Not only are there plenty of affordable hotels in LA, but they often have more character (and history) than those fancy Rodeo Drive joints.

 Now that you know where to stay, it's time to get packing.
 Check out my guide to carry-on luggage here.